skip to main content

 Attendance Office – (516) 897-2155

-Attendance is essential for successful learning.
-However, a child who is ill should not be in school.
-There are also other circumstances when an absence may be necessary, but every student should attend school every day he or she possibly can.
-Students are expected to make up work they miss during an absence and should communicate with classmates regarding schoolwork.
-In the event of a prolonged illness, home instruction may be provided after reviewing medical documentation.
+Attendance is essential for successful learning, however there are circumstances when an absence may be necessary.
+Students are expected to make up work they miss during an absence and should communicate with teachers upon return regarding missed schoolwork.

-First period begins at 8:01 a.m. and it is expected that students attend school on time as missed instruction impedes academic progress.
+First period begins at 8:01 a.m. and it is expected that students attend school on time.
 School closings and holidays are indicated on the school calendar.
-When a student is absent from school, a parent or guardian should notify the Attendance Office of students’ absences, lateness's, or early dismissals promptly that morning via phone (516-897-2155), email (lbmsattendance@lbeach.org) or our student absence form to ensure accurate attendance.
 If your child is late to school for any reason, that student must report to the attendance office for a late pass.
+When a student is absent from school, a parent or guardian should notify the Attendance Office of students’ absences, lateness, or early dismissals promptly that morning via one of the following methods:

 The Long Beach School District attendance policy permits the following as valid excuses for absence, tardiness or early departures: